-All debtors exceeding 90 days overdue are considered doubtful and any movements in the resultant provision are recognised in profit or loss.
+All debtors exceeding 90 days overdue are provided for and any movements in the resultant provision are recognised in profit or loss.

-Recoverability of Reinsurance Debtors is assessed with reference to the Financial Strength rating of each Reinsurer.
+Recoverability of reinsurance debtors is assessed with reference to the financial strength rating of each Reinsurer.
 A provision for impairment is established when there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of the receivable.
 The provision for impairment is recognised in the profit or loss.